haiku/website/content/development/coding-guidelines.md

 *   A line must not have more than 100 columns.
 *   When wrapping a too long line, add at least one tab to the wrapped parts, and one extra tab per expression levels (for example in a complex condition with parentheses, each parenthese level is indented one tab further).
 *   Functions/classes in namespaces are not indented.
-*   Always separate operators with a space on both sides, and use a space after comma.
+*   Always separate operators with a space on both sides, except after C-style cast operator.
+*   Always use a space after comma.

 First, let's use some examples to illustrate the main formatting conventions: